 The Visiting Artist program at Dixon brings local and national artists, professionals in their field, for workshops to provide scholars with hands-on, immersive experiences.
 Our visiting artists represent various facets of the art and sciences community, including but not limited to art, culinary, photography, dance, music, performing arts, engineering, and technology.

 Through our visual arts program, scholars utilize a variety of materials such as clay, marble, ceramic tiles, wood, pastels, glass, steel, and copper.
 In the performing arts, Dixon scholars are exposed to a variety of dance, music, and performing types including ballet, jazz, tap, choir, theater, choral, keyboards, drumming, and steelpan.

-At Dixon School of the Arts, we believe the most lasting educational experiences often occur outside the four walls of a traditional classroom.
-For this reason, we schedule field trips often and take every opportunity to expose our students to the art community right here in Pensacola.
-From trips downtown to partake in artistic scavenger hunts, to tours of the myriad of galleries here in our hometown, our students are encouraged to interact with the world around them to develop their perspective as artists.
-When we are not on field trips, art is also woven into the curriculum in the primary classrooms as a means to deepen understanding and provoke interest in the core academic subjects.
+We believe the most lasting educational experiences occur outside the four walls of the classroom.
+For this reason, we offer many field trips and take every opportunity to expose our scholars to the local art, music, and performing community.
+From trips downtown to partake in artistic scavenger hunts, to tours of the myriad of galleries here in our hometown, our scholars are encouraged to interact with the world around them to develop their perspective as artists.